evhub/coconut/DOCS.md

 - tuples and lists with `*` unpacking or dicts with `**` unpacking (requires `--target 3.5`),
 - `@` as matrix multiplication (requires `--target 3.5`),
 - `async` and `await` statements (requires `--target 3.5`), and
-- formatting `f` strings (requires `--target 3.6`).
+- formatting strings by prefixing them with `f` (requires `--target 3.6`).

 ### Allowable Targets

 If the version of Python that the compiled code will be running on is known ahead of time, a target should be specified with `--target`.
-The given target will only affect the compiled code and whether or not certain Python-3-specific syntax is allowed, detailed below.
+The given target will only affect the compiled code and whether or not the Python-3-specific syntax detailed above is allowed.
 Where Python 3 and Python 2 syntax standards differ, Coconut syntax will always follow Python 3 across all targets.
 The supported targets are:

 - universal (default) (will work on _any_ of the below),
 - `2`, `26` (will work on any Python `>= 2.6` but `< 3`),